goutamkushwah/Project-loop/readme.md

 1. Design and ship a **multi-tenant web application** where each company's data is fully isolated from every other company's data.
 2. Implement **secure authentication and role-based access control (RBAC)** across at least three roles — Admin, Analyst, and Viewer.
 3. Build a **clean, predictable REST / Route-Handler API** consumed by the frontend, with no business logic leaking into UI components.
-4. Integrate the **Claude AI API** to deliver at least three meaningful AI features that genuinely require AI — not cosmetic add-ons.
+4. Integrate the **Gemini AI API** to deliver at least three meaningful AI features that genuinely require AI — not cosmetic add-ons.
 5. **Deploy** a production build to a public URL and document it so a stranger could run it locally.

 ### Learning Outcomes